josswinn/sparkleshare-rdm/Academic dropbox.md

 # Academic dropbox

+This post emerged from discussions at the JISC MRD Hack Days, particularly with Joss Winn of the University of Lincoln's Centre for Educational Research and Development.
+The event brought together developers and data management experts for two intensive days to discuss and prototype tools for research data management.

 ## The problem

 The majority of research users store the majority of their live data on local disks, with little or no redundancy, leaving them open to data loss through accident or theft.
 To solve this problem, we provide research users with high resilience, high performance, high capacity network storage, but in spite of these advantages, they often don't use it as well as they might.